 Perhaps one of my favorite parts of this trip was the Governor Bent Museum.
-The museum is in the old house where his family lived, and is full of lots of weird, completely unrelated things.
+This quirky museum is in the old house where Governor Bent’s family lived, and is full of lots of weird, completely unrelated things.
 There have a replica of the hole his family dug in the kitchen wall to escape when they were attacked and surrounded by Native American fighters.
 Alas, the poor governor was not quite so fortunate as the rest of his family.
 According to history, he was scalped alive and then died shortly thereafter.
 Just one of the fun things you can learn if you go off the beaten path.
 Besides the replica of the escape hole, and a letter of the whole alarming affair written by his daughter, there was VERY little else related to Governor Bent, but we still enjoyed the stuffed six-legged sheep and the world’s most awkward museum employee, who sat without moving and stared vacantly at the wall even when you talked to him, but who could hear you even if you spoke in a whisper in the other room.

 We also ventured into Kit Carson Park to check out the graves of some important historical figures.

 The Pueblo is a must-see and one of the main draws to Taos, besides the skiing.
 This Native American settlement is one of the oldest pueblos in New Mexico, and is especially unique because members of this pueblo participated in the Pueblo Revolt, the only time in American history where an occupied people overthrew their occupiers successfully.
 As you wander through the pueblo, you can see signs of the continuous conflict between the Native Americans and the Spanish in the charred remains of one of the churches.
 I enjoyed seeing the traditional architecture in the adobe buildings (estimated to be at least 1000 years old) and the hornos.
 Keep in mind admission is $16 per person, and the ground can be very. muddy!
 Make sure to wear shoes you don’t mind getting dirty.

 Where to Stay